edde-framework/edde/docs/getting-started/index.md

 # Getting Started

-This is quite huge tutorial on how to build whole application using [Docker](https://docs.docker.com/), [Docker Compose](https://docs.docker.com/compose/) and Edde.
+This is quite big tutorial how to build whole application using [Docker](https://docs.docker.com/), [Docker Compose](https://docs.docker.com/compose/) and Edde.
 At  the end there will be production ready image on which you can build you future application.